The Wharf, Wharf Street, Devizes, Wiltshire, SN10 1EB.

 Practicalities include toilets, a small gift shop, café.
 Coaches need to park in the council’s pay & display carpark.

-A trip onboard the K&A Canal Trust's boat lasts about 45 minutes.
-The boat takes a maximum of one class at a time so if you are bringing two classes you need to book two trips.
+A trip onboard the Kennet & Avon Canal Trust's boat lasts about 45 minutes.
+The boat takes a maximum of one class at a time, so if you are bringing two classes you need to book two trips.

 £1 per child museum entry. £80 per class for each boat trip.